amandavisconti/infinite-ulysses-dissertation/README.md

 This makes the list of annotations associated with a highlight available to the website's server through my Highlighted Anno(tation)s module, described above.

 ###My changes to Michael Widner's Lacuna Stories code:
 These were mostly small changes to text wording, although I did fix one site-breaking [issue](https://github.com/LacunaStories/Drupal-Master/issues/5) in the annotation.install file that Widner incorporated back into his code.
+You can find notes on what I changed in his code [here](https://github.com/amandavisconti/infinite-ulysses-public/blob/master/The%20Code/Changes%20to%20Lacuna%20Stories%20Private%20Code), and I'll share the full code once it's been released.

 ##Appearance
 * Custom child theme built off the Drupal Bootstrap theme framework (using [Kalatheme](https://www.drupal.org/project/kalatheme))